ozanj/cerpp_2020/index.md

 functions of higher education: "sieve," "incubator," "temple," and "hub" -->

-The "sieve" function of higher education
+The "sieve" function of higher education (Stevens, Armstrong, and Arum, 2008)
 - Sieve: an instrument that strains and separates
 - Higher education allocates people to occupational/social positions
 - Dual character of education [CITE WEBER], simultaneously serves: